margaretmf/margaretmf.github.io/keycreativewriting.md

 <br>

 ## Tossing It Out to Sea, The Ocean - Rough Draft ##
-The ocean crashes every day upon the shore.
+The ocean crashes every day upon the shore. <br>
-The deep waters of God are where the sin is stirred out.
+The deep waters of God are where the sin is stirred out. <br>
-The holiness of God can cleanse what is wrong away.
+The holiness of God can cleanse what is wrong away. <br>

-Let it go.
+Let it go. <br>
-Let it shatter into pieces.
+Let it shatter into pieces. <br>
-Let it flee into the ocean.
+Let it flee into the ocean. <br>
-Let it fly across the sea.
+Let it fly across the sea. <br>
-Let it fall to the floor.
+Let it fall to the floor. <br>

 **[Biblical Reference](https://truthintheword.wordpress.com/2011/01/28/your-sins-are-at-the-bottom-of-the-ocean/)**